 Who can receive travel allowance?

-- You who need transport to and from your workplace due to health problems.
+- You need transport temporarily to and from your workplace due to health problems.

-- You who are entitled to sickness benefit.
+- You are entitled to sickness benefit.
 The travel allowance is then provided instead of sickness benefit.
 You can also combine partial sick note with partial travel allowance.

 You will not receive travel allowance for transport that you need during the working day, i.e. in connection with the performance of your job.
 Travel allowance is only granted for transport back and forth to work.